The Daily Dose/Wednesday, May 28, 2025

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow walks out of the house without his bling.
+The Diary of a Nobody – Sparrow has the latest from the hotel’s cash drawers.
 Today’s Diary.

 ———